fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 Following some basic information to start a java project.

-## Keywords
+# Keywords

+*https://en.wikipedia.org/wiki/List_of_Java_keywords* -> list of java keywords

-Keyword are case sensitive special name used by jdk to perform specific task.
+Keyword are case sensitive **reserved** name used by jdk to perform specific task.
 For example:

 * `public` is an **access modifier**, it defines the scope of the class, i.e. how other part of the code or someone else code can access the class.
 * `static`